toozuuu/ngxsmk-datatable/projects/ngxsmk-datatable/README.md

 ## 🙏 Acknowledgments

-- Inspired by [ngx-datatable](https://github.com/swimlane/ngx-datatable) by Swimlane
 - Built with ❤️ by the Angular community
 - Thanks to all contributors and issue reporters
+- Inspired by modern data table solutions

 ---